Leg Definition Leg Definition 1

 Contextual Usage: How to Use “Leg” in a Sentence?

-The word “leg” describes a limb vital for motion, but it is likewise common in phrases and in areas such as trips, furnishings, and competitions.
+The term “leg” describes a limb vital for motion, but it is likewise common in phrases and in areas such as trips, furnishings, and competitions.

 After running the marathon, she stretched her legs before sitting down.